coderadityajha/class-8/social-science/README.md

 7. Constitutional Protection to the Marginalised Sections (C-73)
 8. Public Conveniences and the Role of the Government (C-82)
 9. Law and Social Justice (C-89)

----

-👉 Do you want me to make this **README.md clickable index** (with Markdown links to file paths like `/Our-Pasts-III/H-3.md` etc.), so you can directly link chapters if you split them into files?